 We focused on mapping the carbon footprint of our value chain as a part of our baseline estimation process.
 This was followed by the process of setting science-based targets and submitting them for validation by the SBTi end of 2021.

 We use the Greenhouse Gas Protocol as a methodology for our calculations and a detailed emission screening shows that the major contributor to our value chain emissions are the customers’ use of our products.

 The category “Use of Sold Products” makes up 98% of our total scope 1, 2 and 3 emissions baseline.
 Remaining emissions are primarily within the categories “Purchased goods and services” We have identified levers and mitigation activities for the reduction of GHG emissions in our value chain.

 The Science Based Targets initiative (SBTi)

-The SBTi is a collaboration between CDP (Carbon Disclosure Project), the United Nations Global Compact (UNGC), World Resources Institute (WRI), and the World Wildlife Fund (WWF).
+The SBTi is a collaboration between the Carbon Disclosure Project (CDP), the United Nations Global Compact (UNGC), World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).

-The initiative’s overall aim is that businesses and corporations worldwide are using science based targets as a fundamental component in their approach to sustainability.
+The initiative’s overall aim is for businesses and corporations worldwide to use science-based targets as a fundamental component in their approach to sustainability.